Singapore Airlines Flight 006

-Singapore Airlines Flight 006 was an international scheduled passenger flight from Singapore Changi Airport to Los Angeles International Airport via Chiang Kai-shek International Airport (now known as Taoyuan International Airport) near Taipei, Taiwan.
-On 31 October 2000, at 23:18 Taipei local time (14:18 UTC), the Boeing 747-412 operating the flight attempted to take off from the wrong runway at Chiang Kai-shek International Airport during a typhoon.
-The aircraft crashed into construction equipment on the runway, killing 83 of the 179 people aboard.
-Ninety-eight occupants initially survived the accident, but two passengers died later from injuries in the hospital.
-This was the first fatal crash involving a Boeing 747-400, and also the first fatal accident in the history of Singapore Airlines.
+Singapore Airlines Flight 006 was an international scheduled passenger flight from Singapore Changi Airport to Los Angeles International Airport, United States, via Chiang Kai-shek International Airport (now known as Taoyuan International Airport) near Taipei, Taiwan.
+On 31 October 2000, at 23:18 Taipei local time (14:18 UTC), the Boeing 747-400 operating the flight crashed into construction equipment during a typhoon.
+The disaster resulted in 83 fatalities among the 179 people aboard the aircraft, with 98 occupants initially surviving the impact before two passengers later succumbed to their injuries in the hospital.
+This was the first fatal accident involving a Boeing 747-400 and the first fatal crash in the history of Singapore Airlines.

+While the official investigation by Taiwan's Aviation Safety Council attributed the crash to flight crew error, a report by Singapore's Ministry of Transport disputed this finding, arguing that systemic failures in air traffic control (ATC) and airport infrastructure were the primary causes.
+This position was supported by the International Federation of Air Line Pilots' Associations (IFALPA), among other aviation organisations.
+The Singaporean analysis emphasised that controllers cleared the aircraft for takeoff despite lacking operational ground radar and facing a blocked line of sight.
+Furthermore, the report highlighted critical airport oversight deficiencies, including the absence of physical barriers or hazard markings on the closed runway, alongside active taxiway lighting that inadvertently guided the pilots into the construction zone.

 Background

 Aircraft

-The aircraft involved was a Boeing 747-412, registered as 9V-SPK with serial number 28023, powered by four Pratt & Whitney PW4056 engines.
+The aircraft involved was a Boeing 747-412, registered as 9V-SPK, powered by four Pratt & Whitney PW4056 engines.
 It was the 1,099th Boeing 747 built and its first flight was on 12 January 1997.
-It was one of two Singapore Airlines 747-412s painted in a "Rainbow" livery to promote Singapore Airlines' latest cabin product and service offerings across all of the airline's travel classes at the time.
 The aircraft performed its last maintenance check on 16 September 2000 and had no defects during the inspection and at the time of the accident.

 Crew

 The pilot-in-command of the aircraft was Captain Foong Chee Kong (41), a Malaysian.
 He was an experienced pilot with a total of 11,235 flight hours, of which 2,017 were logged on the Boeing 747-400 aircraft.
-The co-pilot, First Officer Latiff Cyrano (36), had logged 2,442 total flight hours, including 552 hours on the Boeing 747-400.
-The third and non-operating crew member for this sector was a relief pilot, First Officer Ng Kheng Leng, with about 5,508 total flight hours, including 4,518 hours on the Boeing 747-400.
+The co-pilot, First Officer Cyrano Latiff (Note: In this Malay name, there is no surname or family name.
+The name Latiff is a patronymic, and the person should be referred to by his given name, Cyrano.)
+(36), a Singaporean, had logged 2,442 total flight hours, including 552 hours on the Boeing 747-400.
+The third and non-operating crew member for this sector was a relief pilot, First Officer Ng Kheng Leng (38), a Singaporean, with about 5,508 total flight hours, including 4,518 hours on the Boeing 747-400.